-Elder John H.Burrows next spoke, He remarks were highly eulogistic of the deceased, who had been laid low by the ruthless hand of the assassin.
+Elder John H.Burrows next spoke.
+He remarks were highly eulogistic of the deceased, who had been laid low by the ruthless hand of the assassin.
 He felt that in the providence of God justice would be meted out to those guilty of this awful deed.
-The speaker referred to the bellef of the Latter-day Saints in death and the resurrection, and said that this belief lessened the pangs which otherwise would be felt in separations such as this, and gave hope, courage and the ability to say, "Father, not my will but Thine be done, O Lord."
-Although at times, said the speaker.
-Although at times, said the speaker. the providence of God is to us incompre-hensible, we feel resigned to the situa-tion and leave all in the hands of Him who rules the destinies of men.
-He said that shortly after the tragedy a said that shortly after the tragedy a patron of the First South street linehad remarked that there were no two men of conscience, could commit such a dastardly act as to take the lives of two rood men simply to get a few dol-lars.
-And when I read who they were that had been shot down, my heart that had been shot down, my heart went out in sympathy to the stricken families.
+The speaker referred to the belief of the Latter-day Saints in death and the resurrection, and said that this belief lessened the pangs which otherwise would be felt in separwhich otherwise would be felt in separ-ations such as this, and gave hope, courage and the ability to say, "Father, not my will but Thine be done, O Lord."
+Although at times, said the speaker, the providence of God is to us theompre-hensible, we feel resigned to the situa-tion and leave all in the hands of Him who rules the destinies of men.
+He said that shortly after the tragedy a patron of the First South street linehad remarked that there were no two men more popular then Bristian and Clea any human being could be so devoid of conscience, could commit such a dasterdly act as to take the lives of two good men simply to get a few dol-lars.
+And when I read who they were that had been shot down, my heart went out in sympathy to the stricken families.
 I became acquainted with Brother Brighton in Scotland.
-I loved him for his honesty and for his faith-ful work as a missionary.
+I loyed him for his honesty and for his faith ful work as a missionary.
 He spent two years in the mission field, faithfully laboring for the redemption of man-kind.
-It was my good fortune to labor with nearly 600 Elders while on that mission, and I found them all to be good faithful men and there sprung good, faithful men and there sprung up between us a lasting friendship.
+It was my good fortune to labor with nearly 600 Elders while on that mission, and I found them all to be good, faithful men and there sprung up between us a lasting friendship.
 His wife labored in our office and was a mother to the missionaries.
 Brother Brighton had a good wife in Sister Maggie Lang and I am pleased to have had the honor of their acquaintance.
-'I was pleased with the textimony of "I was pleased with the textimony of Bishop Morris as to Brother Brighton's life.
+"I was pleased with the testimony of Bishop Morris as to Brother Brighton's life.
 I wish all could be so spoken of.
-Some may ask, 'What justice can there be in such acts?'.
+Some may ask.
+'What justice can there be in such acts?' .
 This earth and our existence here is not one of reward, it is an existence of probation.
 We have been given our free agency.
-If we should be punished immediately for every wrong act that we commit there every wrong act that we commit there could not be a probation in the right sense of the term.
-The Lord has given His children the utmost freedom of ac-tion to prove themselves and to show whether they are worthy of receiving the reward they desire and which He is willing to give unto, them.
+If we should be punished immediately for every wrong act that we commit there could not be a probation in the right sense of the term.
+The Lord has given His children the utmost freedom of action to prove themselves and to show whether they are worthy of receiving the reward they desire and which He is willing to give unto them.
 To be crowned a ruler in the kingdom of God could not be given to those who had not learned to rule themselves.
-Our en-vironments here are those best suited to make us what our heavenly Father wants us to be.
-As diamonds must be ground to make of them glittering gems, so we must be polished in order that we may be fitted for a higher state.
-We need the water of tribulation make us right.
-James says undefiled religion is to visit the widow and the fatherless.
+Our environments here are those best suited to make us what our heavenly Father wants us to be.
+As diamonds must be ground to make of them glittering gens, so we must be polished in order that we may be fitted for a higher state.
+We need the water of tribulation to make us right.
+James says undefiled TEACHERS. religion is to visit the widow and the fatherless.
 Let us show it towards those who are afflicted at this time."
 ELDER C. W. PENROSE.